Holly Bay

 Facilities

-Flush toilets (one is accessible), two shower houses, drinking water and a dump station are provided.
-Firewood and ice are available for purchase.
+Campers have access to modern amenities, including flush toilets (with one accessible facility), two shower houses, potable drinking water, and a convenient dump station.
+Firewood and ice are also available for purchase.

 Natural Features